gabrieljamesbenedict/porado/README.md

 };
 ```

-Likewise, a `do-until` loop also shared the same syntax as a `do-while` loop, only replacing the `while` keyword with an `until` keyword:
+Likewise, a `do-until` loop also shares the same syntax as a `do-while` loop, only replacing the `while` keyword with an `until` keyword:

 ```java
 var myCounter as int = 0;